xtellurian/terraform-azure-sample/README.md

 Most secrets should be pulled from Azure CLI at runtime.
 For secrets that cannot, create a `.secrets` directory in the root of the project.

  * `vststoken.secret` -> Personal Access Token for Azure DevOps (used by release agent)

+## Final Thoughts

+Terraform is, in theory, awesome.
+However in practice it's immature, difficult and buggy.
+I love the idea, and don't get me wrong - the vision Hashicorp have shown in developing this tool is amazing.
+But issues abound, including resources not being deleted, resources accidentally being deleted, slow release of Azure features into terraform, weird bugs and more.
+For now I reccomend using other automation tools like Ansible or simply ARM templates and Azure CLI.